How many languages do you offer?

 How do you compare to __________?

-Pronunciator has more languages, more content, and more functionality.
+Pronunciator has significantly more languages, more content, and more functionality.
 It is also the only solution to offer Personalized Language Courses, and is the only solution capable of offering this innovative approach in a robust manner, due to the immense amount of instructional content that we have developed and the way we have organized it.
 This, combined with very competitive pricing, a multi-year track record of delighted organizational clients, and a creative approach to everything, makes Pronunciator unique in the marketplace.

 What type of user authentication do you support?